Quick Navigation

 Decoupling capacitors are automatically placed close to their associated power pins.
 Crystal oscillators and their load capacitors maintain proper geometric relationships.

-After placement, our PCB autorouting algorithms do the following: Power plane decision, power supply fanouts, stackup selection if not input, differential nets routing strategy, via optimization, routing of traces, cleanup.
+After placement, our KiCad autorouting algorithms do the following: Power plane decision, power supply fanouts, stackup selection if not input, differential nets routing strategy, via optimization, routing of traces, cleanup.
+If you've used the KiCad FreeRouting plugin before, the overall stage sequence will feel familiar—but the schematic-driven decisions are what differentiate this approach.

 Routing Completion